sar1008/m3-typescript-colorpicker/README.md

 ## Iteration 4
 - add an input field to the DimensionConfigurator, to change the length
-- add state to "SquareConfigurator" for width and height of a square
+- add state to "RectangleConfigurator" for width and height of a square
 - add a div with the width and height in state to render a square with this width and height in pixels
 - add eventhandlers in SquareConfigurator and DimensionConfigurator, so that a user can change width and height and the UI gets updated accordingliy